Lake Neusiedl: Water level fluctuations

-Today the water level is controlled by an artificial outflow, the Einserkanal, and a sluice on Hungarian territory near Fertőújlak, and bilateral issues are dealt with by the Austro-Hungarian water commission which was established in 1956.
-However, comparatively minor fluctuations of the lake's level continue to occur.
-In 1965 the lake gained 100 e6m3 of water within a single month, raising its level by 35 cm.
-The water level decreased to a similar extent, by 30 cm within one year as a result of the drought of 2003.
-Both types of events are perfectly within the normal range, and because of the shallowness of the water can be either exacerbated or compensated by the effects of wind pressure, which can temporarily raise or reduce the local water level by as much as 75 cm.
-However, the lake remains sensitive to changes in its equilibrium, as recent climate change scenario simulations have shown.
+Today bank overflow is stopped by an artificial outflow, the Einserkanal, and a sluice on Hungarian territory near Fertőújlak, and bilateral issues are dealt with by the Austro-Hungarian water commission which was established in 1956.
+However, comparatively minor fluctuations continue to occur.
+In 1965 the lake gained 100 e6m3 of water within one month, raising its level by 35 cm.
+A falling away by 30 cm within one year took place amid the drought of 2003.
+Both events are deemed within normal range, as noted publicly by the local planning law authorities.
+Evaporation can be exacerbated or compensated by the effects of air pressure, alone, giving a range of 75 cm.
+The lake is sensitive to changes in its equilibrium, as recent climate change scenario simulations have shown.